binarytrance/edHoc/README.md

-edHoc - A location based web site to discover the best place to discover best places to learn.
+edHoc - A location based web app to discover the best place to discover best places to learn.